Red River (manga): Royalty

 The Crown Prince, oldest son of King Suppiluliuma and the King's first wife.
 Largely invalid, he relies heavily on his brothers, specifically Zannanza and Kail, in order to fulfill his duties.
 After he ascends to the throne, he in turn picks Kail to be his heir, as he has no sons.
-Shortly afterwards, he is assassinated by Urhi, and Yuri gets blamed for his murder.
+Shortly afterwards, he is assassinated by Urhi and Yuri gets blamed for his murder; however, Yuri was soon able to clear her name and expose Urhi as Arnuwanda's true murderer.